roboticpuppies/three-tier-web-arch-demo/README.md

 4. Access the app from `http://192.168.56.5`.
 5. Run `vagrant destroy` to delete all VMs and clean up the project after you've done testing.

+## Meeting Recording

+You can watch the recording session when I explain the material at the following [link](https://youtu.be/PclsRWCWm2o) in Indonesian.